William Morris (1834-1896)

 There was a profound social philosophy behind Morris' designing.
 He was a committed socialist and medievalist who was horrified by increasing mechanization and mass-production in the arts, and he dreamed of reestablishing the values of traditional craftsmanship and simplicity of design.
 His slogan was that art should be "by the people, for the people".

-He was active in radical politics, notably the Democratic Federation and the Socialist Leaguue.
-In 1890 Morris founded the Kelmscott Press near his last home of Kelmscott House in Hammersmith.
-He died at Kelmscott House in 1896.
+He was active in radical politics, notably the Democratic Federation and the Socialist League.
+In 1890 Morris founded the Kelmscott Press near his last home of Kelmscott Manor in Oxfordshire.
+He died at Kelmscott in 1896.